BenjiTrapp/benjitrapp.github.io/_attacks/2024-01-04-offensive-powershell.md

 ### Using Shell APIs for Non-Executable Files

-This command uses Start-Process with a specied verb to handle non-executable les, such as text documents.
+This command uses Start-Process with a specified verb to handle non-executable les, such as text documents.
 Start-Process internally uses shell APIs like ShellExecuteEx, which can handle various le types by looking up the appropriate handler from the registry.

 **Description** : This technique is useful when you need to interact with non-executable les in a way that mimics user actions, such as opening, editing, or printing a le.
 It leverages the shell’s ability to determine the correct application to use for a given le type.